samartzidis/NanoWakeWord/README.md

 NanoWakeWord is a minimal C# port of the Python [openWakeWord](https://github.com/dscripka/openWakeWord) wake-word detection engine.

-It runs efficiently on any platform supporting .NET Standard 2.0, including the RaspberryPi Zero 2/2W (linux-arm64).
+It runs efficiently on any platform supporting .NET Standard 2.0, including Windows, Linux, RaspberryPi including the Zero 2/2W (linux-arm64).

 ## Dependencies

 It has only one external library dependency: the Microsoft.ML.OnnxRuntime.

-## Why

-I was specifically looking for a simple wake-word library for C# that could run on desktop Windows/Linux systems as well as on Raspberry Pi devices.

-Among the options I evaluated, PocketSphinx did not perform adequately, SnowBoy was end-of-life (EOL), lacked source code, and had no runtime support for Windows.
-Picovoice/Porcupine performed well but came with a frustrating licensing and registration model.
-It requires constant internet connectivity to regularly validate the license, tracks usage, and may permanently ban users for any form of misuse—whether intentional or accidental.
-This approach felt more like spyware than a legitimate tool.

-Of all the options investigated, openWakeWord turned out to be the best choice.
-It demonstrated surprisingly good performance and was completely free.
-Its Python implementation was straightforward and clean, making it easy to port to C#.

 ## Usage